apache/incubator-hivemall/docs/gitbook/eval/multilabel_classification_measures.md

 # Multi-label classification

-Multi-label classification problem is predicting the labels given categorized dataset.
+Multi-label classification problem is the task to predict the labels given categorized dataset.
-Each sample $$i$$ has $$l_i$$ labels ($$0 \leq  l_i \leq |L| $$  )
-, where $$L$$ is the number of unique labels in the geven dataset.
+Each sample $$i$$ has $$l_i$$ labels, where $$L$$ is the number of unique labels in the dataset, and $$0 \leq  l_i \leq |L| $$.

-This page focuses on evaluation of the results from such Multi-label classification problems.
+This page focuses on evaluation of the results from such multi-label classification problems.

-# Examples
+# Example

-For the metrics explanation, this page introduces toy example data and two metrics.
+For the metrics explanation, this page introduces toy example dataset.

 ## Data

-The following table shows the sample of Multi-label classification's prediction.
+The following table shows the sample of multi-label classification's prediction.
 Animal names represent the tags of blog post.
 Left column includes supervised labels,
 Right column includes are predicted labels by a Multi-label classifier.